System design interview guide

 Scaling the system

-- Cache popular queries (careful with personalization)**.
+- Cache popular queries with short TTL—personalization breaks naive caching.

 Failure handling

-| Shard slow | Timeout; omit shard (best-effort) or retry once |
+| One shard slow | Empty or thin results | Per-shard timeout; omit shard (best-effort) or retry once |

-| Graph slow | Timeout ACL; return only public (degraded) if product allows |
+| Graph / ACL slow | Long spinner or error | Timeout ACL; return public-only degraded mode if product allows |

-| Indexer lag | Alert on lag; tier hot authors |
+| Indexer lag | Stale or missing hits | Alert on lag; tombstone layer for deletes; tier hot authors |

 API design